 Click any country name to read the full safety guide with:

-- Practical advice for operations teams — movement protocols, communications, medical evacuation
+- Practical advice for operations teams: movement protocols, communications, and medical evacuation

-- FAQ schema — answers to the most common safety questions
+- FAQ schema with answers to the most common safety questions

 These assessments are operational, not touristic.
 A country rated "Moderate" can still be a challenging operating environment for teams deploying staff, assets, or running supply chains.
 The detailed guides provide the granularity that operations teams need.